sanidhyaanand/glowing-chainsaw/README.md

 You will find a well written Makefile which probably does not work.
 I think the local repositories explain themselves.

+# Future Plans
+Future plans for this project include:
+1. Finding an appropriate mesh for **terrain generation**.
+Little mini project I am super excited about.
+2. Implementing Mie and Rayleigh scattering for SkyfromSky shading.

 Here is what the model looks like as of 9/7/20:

 ![](Earth.png)

 ![](Earth_alt.png)